mikenakis/Bathyscaphe/README.md

 - ### Artwork
   - Are your inkscape skills better than mine?
 Can you improve my SVG drawing of Trieste or come up with an entirely different one which is better?
 Be my guest!
 - ### Configuration
-  - There is still a lot of configuration/administrative work do be done on Bathyscaphe, but I am a software engineer, not an operations engineer, so help in that area would be appreciated.
+  - There is still a lot of configuration/administrative work do be done on Bathyscaphe, but I am a software engineer, not an operations engineer<sup>*1</sup>,  so help in that area would be appreciated.
 For example:
     - Improving the release process on GitHub
       - My `.github/workflows/release.yml` is in serious need of improvement.
 I have already posted on GitHub Community / GitHub Help (See https://github.community/t/maven-release-in-java-project/252138) explaining what the problem is and asking for help.
     - Publishing to Maven Central
       - I have already reserved `io.github.mikenakis` on Maven Central, and now I need to deploy there; however, they have a comprehensive set of requirements which includes things that I have never done before, i.e. signing code with GPG, producing jar files with source code and javadoc, etc. I am slowly learning how to do each step, but someone who has done it before could greatly help in this area.
 - ### Sponsorship
   - If you would like to fund me to continue developing Bathyscaphe, or if you would like to see a DotNet version of Bathyscaphe sooner rather than later, you can bestow me with large sums of money; that always helps.

+<sup>*1</sup> and don't get me started on the so-called "devops" hoax!

 ## Poor man's issue and TODO tracking